-These consolidated financial statements comprise the financial statements of American Manganese Inc. and its wholly-owned subsidiary, Rocher Manganese Inc. ("RMI"), incorporated in the state of Arizona, USA.
+These consolidated financial statements comprise the financial statements of the Company and its whollyowned subsidiary, Rocher Manganese Inc. ("RMI"), incorporated in the state of Arizona, USA.

 The business of exploring and developing mineral resource properties involves a high degree of risk, and there can be no assurance that planned exploration and development programs will result in profitable mining operations.
 The recoverability of amounts shown for capitalized exploration and development costs is dependent on the ability of the Company to obtain necessary financing to complete the development and future profitable production or, alternatively, upon disposition of such properties at a profit.
 Changes in future conditions could require material write-downs of the carrying values of exploration and evaluation interests.